kcl-lang/kcl-lang.io/docs/community/contribute/contribute-code.md

 # How to Contribute Code?

-欢迎参与 KCL 共建贡献完善代码、完善代码文档和测试，同时也欢迎通过 Issue 提供反馈。本文主要针对修改和完善已有的代码，如果是希望增加 KCL 语言特性请通过 KEP 流程提交。
+Welcome to participate in the KCL co construction to improve the code, documentation and testing, and also welcome to provide feedback through Issues.
+If you want to add KCL language features, please submit through the [KEP](https://github.com/KusionStack/KEP) process.

-## 1. 代码和注释中的错别字
+## 1. Misspellings in Code and Comments

-如果只是修改代码和注释中的错别字，不涉及代码逻辑的调整，那么可以直接在 Github 克隆仓库后直接修改并提交 PR。需要注意的是尽量保持代码风格一致。
+If you only need to modify the typos in the code and comments, you can directly modify and submit the PR to the repository.
+It is important to keep the code style as consistent as possible.

-## 2. 如何贡献 KCL 代码
+## 2. How to Contribute KCL

-- 先确保本地测试环境正常
-- 修改代码并补充测试
-- 本地测试通过后提交 PR
+See [KCL contribute guide](https://github.com/KusionStack/KCLVM/blob/main/docs/dev_guide/1.about_this_guide.md) for more information.

-## 3. 如何贡献 VS Code 插件代码
+## 3. How to Contribute VS Code KCL Plugin

-请参考 VS Code 插件仓库的相关文档

-## 4. 开发流程相关代码

-欢迎通过 Issue 和讨论组讨论。
+See [VS Code KCL plugin contribute guide](https://github.com/KusionStack/vscode-kcl/blob/main/docs/CONTRIBUTING.md) for more information.